Editor’s Note: This post has been updated with new links and fresh content. 🙂

-By mastering some basic compliance psychology we were able to figure out that users are more likely to convert on multi-step forms when the first step of that form includes no actual contact information.
-While we get to the actual question they want answers (or problem they want solved) by the landing page in the first step of the form, the user’s guard is subtly lowered.
+By mastering some basic compliance psychology we were able to figure out that users are more likely to convert on multi-step forms when the first step of that form includes no significant contact information.

-Step 11) Auditing Your Actual Offer (Bounce Rates & Temperature)
+CRO Audit Step 11: Auditing Your Offer (Bounce Rates & Temperature)

-That worst case scenario is that the users that are clicking through your ad are simply not interested in your landing page offer at all.
+It could be that the users who are clicking your ad simply aren’t interested in your landing page offer at all.

-This type of misalignment is very rare.
-But it does happen.
-In which case you’re likely to see some abnormally high bounce rates as users will click through your ad and immediately bounce off the page.
+This type of misalignment is very rare, but it does happen.
+It usually accompanies abnormally high bounce rates, as users will click through your ad and immediately leave your page.

 If this is the case, don’t freak out just yet.
 It may just be a matter of lowering the intensity of your offer to match the temperature of your incoming traffic.

-Consider this, someone who is clicking on a retargeting display ad has already engaged with your ads and has already expressed interested buying your product.
-This click can be considered high conversion intent — hot traffic.
+Consider this.
+Someone who clicks on a retargeting display ad has already engaged with your ads and expressed interest in buying your product.
+This click can be considered high conversion intent, or hot traffic.

-But someone who is clicking a preliminary level ad about potential benefits of hiring a ppc agency (colder traffic) isn’t going to want to sign up for a 6-month contract right off the bat.
-And offering them such a package on the landing page is sure to scare them away.
+But someone who clicks a preliminary-level ad about potential benefits of hiring a PPC agency (colder traffic) isn’t going to want to sign up for a six-month contract right off the bat.
+And offering that package on your landing page is likely to scare those users away.

 Keep your traffic and landing page offer temperature aligned and you should be in the green.
 Besides that, if you follow the guidelines above you should be able to start the steady climb up the never-ending mountain that is Conversion Rate Optimization.

-Don’t think that because you’ve ran your landing page through the wringer that you’re done with your CRO audit.
+Don’t think that because you’ve run your landing page through the wringer that you’re done with your CRO audit.